Here is our step-by-step guide to buying a motorhome or campervan in France as a non-resident.

 A very convenient option is to use La Poste and have it sent to a post office in the area you plan to be staying.
 You simply take your ID and collect it within 15 days.

 After all the hard work, you are now fully registered, insured and the proud owner of your motorhome.
-The road awaits but before you depart read through our driving a motorhome in France section covering the basic mandatory rules.
+The road awaits but before you depart read through our driving a motorhome in France section covering the basic mandatory insurance and road rules.